rglsk/Musicbox/README.md

 * displaying current song played and playlist (using socketio and thread as a worker:( but about thread later)

-* song aren't queued, they are played in alphabetic order (Deefuzzer api dont't give possibility to set it or I couldn't found it)
+* song aren't queued, they are played in alphabetic order (Deefuzzer API doesn't give possibility to set it or I couldn't find it)

-* read and tested other tools for streaming or APIs like soundcloud, but giveup with them becasue there are authors rights and can't upload someones songs
+* read and tested other tools for streaming or APIs like soundcloud, but gave up with them becasue there are authors rights and can't upload someones songs